alexBoldea/FunMath.apk/README.md

     subchoice 3: custom range (no division by zero)

-Operations page: will generate random numbers according to the selected option
+Operations page: will generate random numbers according to the selected option, the user can input the result and press the "check" button

 Correct page: display message, have 1 button to practice same type again and another button to get to main screen